Master of Science in Journalism and Mass Communications

 Application Deadlines

-Students may enter the Digital and Integrated Marketing Communications program in the fall or summer semesters.
-Applicants to the Digital and Integrated Marketing Communications program may apply for fall admission by the deadline of June 1.
-The application deadline for the summer, which begins in June, is the preceding February 1.
+Students may enter the Harding Fellowship program in summer.
+Applicants to the Harding program may apply for summer admission by the deadline of February 1.

 Application Materials